4. Postpartum and breastfeeding

 How much ashwagandha to consume

 Women trying to conceive and new mothers may consume 1/4 to 1 tsp Ashwagandha powder daily.
 This is slightly less than typical dosage of 1-2 tsp for a healthy adult.
-Like any other herb, it is best to start with a smaller amount and increase slowly.
+Like any other herb, starting with a smaller amount and increasing slowly is best.

-Freshly Moms Golden Milk, Chocolate Drink Mix, and Lactation Smoothie Mix contain less than 1/3 tsp Ashwagandha per serving, which works perfectly in tandem with other ingredients to support breastfeeding and stress relief in new moms.
+Freshly Moms Lactation and Postpartum Support, and Golden Milk contain less than 1/3 tsp Ashwagandha per serving, which works perfectly in tandem with other ingredients to support fertility, breastfeeding and stress relief.

 How to consume ashwagandha

 Ashwagandha root powder has traditionally been consumed by mixing it with equal parts ghee and honey, and a pinch of cardamom powder.
 It can also be can be mixed with warm water or milk and honey and consumed before bedtime to promote restful sleep.
 The versatile powder can even be added to smoothies, coffee, food or anything else you like.
 There are several supplement pills available too if you prefer that route.

 Ashwagandha powder or cut root can also be had as a tea with some honey.
 A blend of ashwagandha root, nettle leaf and raspberry leaves can function together to support healthy lactation, hormonal balance and sense of well-being.